I have no body

 UNESCO estimates that by the end of the century, one-third of the world’s 7000 languages may die.
 However, don’t you think diversity in culture and language is what makes human beings so fascinating?
 Imagine going on a vacation to a new place and finding nothing new or different, wouldn’t it be disappointing?
 Diversity makes us stronger and makes life more interesting; the same applies to languages too!

+Speaking of languages, do you know why we have silent letters in english?
 After reading this article, would you like to increase the number of languages you speak?
 How many native languages do you currently know?

 Read more stories like these here!